Table of Contents Show

 San Diego is called the birthplace of California because it was the site of California’s first permanent Spanish settlement.

 5. Tuna Capital of the world

-San Diego was tagged as the “Tuna Capital of the world” from the 1930s to the late 1970s.
+San Diego was named the “Tuna Capital of the world” from the 1930s to the late 1970s.
 This was because every major cannery of that time was based in San Diego.

 6. La Jolla had houses specifically for small people

-It is said that some of the people who played Munchkins in the Wizard of the Oz movie moved to the La Jolla region in San Diego and built houses that were specifically for small people known as “Munchkin houses.”
+It is said that some people who played Munchkins in the Wizard of Oz movie moved to the La Jolla region in San Diego and built houses, known as “Munchkin houses,” specifically for small people.

-13 Amazing Things To Do In San Diego
+13 Amazing Things to Explore in San Diego

 1. A visit to the San Diego Zoo